yoman38/ExceltoSQL/Readme.txt

+# Excel to SQL Command Generator VBA Module

+This VBA module is designed to assist in generating SQL statements from data in an Excel file and saving them to a text file.
+It streamlines the process of converting Excel data into SQL commands for database operations.

+## Features

+- Generate SQL commands for creating tables and inserting data.
+- Specify an Excel file and an output text file for the generated SQL commands.
+- Filter rows based on specific keywords.
+- Skip duplicate rows based on chosen columns.
+- Skip rows with empty cells in a specified range.
+- Generate unique IDs for rows.
+- Set primary keys for the table.
+- Set foreign keys for the table.
+- Set columns to NOT NULL.
+- Add indexes and constraints to the table.
+- Set default values for columns.
+- Automatically handle Polish special characters in data for SQL compatibility.
+- Connect to SQL Server and execute SQL statements from a `.txt` file.
+- Delete existing tables before creating new ones to avoid data loss.

+## Installation and Usage

+1. **Installation**: Download the provided `.xlsm` file.

+2. **Usage**:
+   - Open the downloaded `.xlsm` file in Excel.
+   - Press "Alt + F11" to access the VBA editor.
+   - Click on "Insert" from the top menu and choose "Module."
+This will create a new module.
+   - Copy and paste the entire code provided into the newly created module.
+   - Run the main procedure "GenerateSQL" by clicking "Run" or pressing "F5."
+   - Follow the prompts and input the required information, including Excel file path, output text file path, filtering options, unique IDs, keys, constraints, indexes, and more.
+   - The VBA code will handle the Excel data and generate SQL statements as specified.
+   - The generated SQL statements will be saved in the output text file.

+## Important Notes

+- **Backup**: Before running the code, ensure you have a backup of your Excel file.
+The code performs data operations that might modify your Excel data.
+- **Sheet Selection**: The code might create issues if the active sheet is not the one intended for processing.
+Use the "RESTRICTION" mode for accurate results.
+- **Mixed Data Type Detection**: In version v2, mixed data type detection was corrected to NVARCHAR.
+- **Clarity and Prompting**: The code was enhanced in versions v3 and v4 for better user prompts and clarity during execution.
+- **Review Generated SQL**: The code might automatically open the generated output text file for your review before uploading.

+---

+Just like before, replace `[your-email@example.com](mailto:your-email@example.com)` with your actual email address in the "Contact" section.
+This README provides basic instructions and explanations for users who want to use your VBA module.
+Customize it further based on your needs and audience.

+__________
+Older statements

 This VBA module helps you generate SQL statements from data in an Excel file and save them to a text file.
 It can be handy when you want to convert your Excel data into SQL commands for database operations.

 NEW RELEASE > NOW EASIER TO USE